rehierl/node-tree-outliner/3-basic-design/3-5-1-associations.md

 # Associating nodes

-The following content is intended to clarify practical, implementation specific implications that result from the formal definitions.
+The following content is intended to clarify practical, implementation specific aspects that result from the formal definitions.

 <!-- ======================================================================= -->
 ## associate with one section only

-The following content is intended to clarify that, in accordance with the formal associations, any node can be associated with one section only.

 **CLARIFICATION**
 Each node can be associated with one section only, if (and only if) the node can also be understood to be (implicitly) associated with all ancestors of that section.

-Consequently, these implicit associations are used to condense the amount of associations required into a single reference per node.
-Such a reference is considered to be an explicit or strict (as in direct) association.
+Consequently, the implicit association with all ancestor sections is used to condense the amount of associations, which would otherwise be required by the formal definitions, into a single reference per node.

+Note that this reference will be referred to as the node's explicit or strict (as in direct) association.

-Note that the only reason, why a node can be associated with a single section, is that the multiple associations of a node, which would be required by the formal definitions, can be derived from those implicit associations, that are defined by the relationships that the sections have with each other.
+Note that the only reason, why a node can be associated with a single section is, that all formal associations (formal perspective) of a node can be derived from its explicit association (practical perspective).
+And, because of that, both perspectives are equivalent.

 **CLARIFICATION**
 A node must be associated with the closest open presequent section.

-That is, because this one explicit association must reflect all the formal associations that a node has with all open presequent sections.
+That is, because all other sections, with which that node would have to be associated, are the ancestor sections of that section.
+Consequently, the closest open presequent section is the only section that can be used to represent all the node's associations.

 **CLARIFICATION**
 The section, with which a node must be associated, is referred to as the